Fun and games

 Explore the planet and beyond

-No matter what their age, kids will be wowed by the wonders of the outside world indoors at Space for Life, where the secret life of insects comes to light at the Montréal Insectarium (closed for work), the vastness of the universe is within reach at the Rio Tinto Alcan Planetarium and tropical weather never ends at the Montréal Botanical Garden Greenhouse (the critters, birds and fish of the Biodôme return in December 2019 after major renovations.)
+No matter what their age, kids will be wowed by the wonders of the outside world indoors at Space for Life, where the secret life of insects comes to light at the Montréal Insectarium (closed for work), the vastness of the universe is within reach at the Rio Tinto Alcan Planetarium and tropical weather never ends at the Montréal Botanical Garden Greenhouse (the critters, birds and fish of the Biodôme return in spring 2020 after major renovations.)
 Over at Parc Jean-Drapeau, tour the geodesic dome of the Biosphère Environment Museum and learn about local history at the Stewart Museum.
 And indoors and outdoors at the Ecomuseum Zoo, spot over a hundred animals native to Québec, like bears, otters, wolves, hawks and caribou.

 Geek out with the gang